-Bruno Rodrigues could have copied the code within the show_in_excel() function and re-run it every time he wanted to view his data in Excel.
+Bruno Rodrigues could have copied the code within the show_in_excel() function and rerun it every time he wanted to view his data in Excel.
 But, by creating a function, he was able to write the code just once and then run it as many times as necessary.

 Creating a Function to Format Race and Ethnicity Data

-Now that you understand how functions work, let’s walk through an example function you could use to simplify some of the activities discussed in previous chapters.
+Hopefully now you better understand how functions work, so let’s walk through an example function you could use to simplify some of the activities from previous chapters.

-In Chapter 11, when you used the tidycensus package to easily import data from the United States Census Bureau, you learned that it can be hard to remember the names of the census data’s many variables.
-Say you regularly want to access data about race and ethnicity from the American Community Survey, but never remember which variables enable you to do so.
-In this section, we’ll create the get_acs_race_ethnicity() function to help with this task, walking through its development step-by-step to show some important concepts about making functions.
+In Chapter 11, when you used the tidycensus package to automatically import data from the United States Census Bureau, you learned that the census data has many variables with non-intuitive names.
+Say you regularly want to access data about race and ethnicity from the American Community Survey, but you can never remember which variables enable you to do so.
+To make your task more efficient, you’ll create a get_acs_race_ethnicity() function step-by-step in this section, learning some important concepts about custom functions along the way.

-A first version of this function might look like this:
+A first version of the get_acs_race_ethnicity() function might look like this:

 library(tidycensus)